raul-ortega/u360gts-configurator/README.md

 ## Install

- 1.- Download the zip file from the repository
+ 1.- Download the zip file from the repository.

  2.- Open Chrome's extensions page in your browser by pasting chrome://chrome/extensions/ into your address bar and pressing Enter.

  3.- Drag and drop the extension you just downloaded into the Chrome extensions page.